 In ancient times, an iota or upsilon after another vowel represented a y-sound (ι) or a w-sound (υ), as in αι, αυ, οι, ευ.

-One deceptive "dipthong" includes the iota subscript (a small iota written below an alpha, eta or omega).
+The iota subscript (a small iota written below an alpha, eta or omega) makes for a deceptive diphthong.
 Iota subscript typically goes unpronounced: ᾳ ῃ ῳ.
-Students and learners are often taught to flat-out ignore that little iota, but behind its silence lies its historical value.
+Students and learners are often taught to ignore that little iota, but behind its silence lies its historical value.

-Two consonants written side-by-side in Greek indicate that you hold the consonant sound out longer.
-The common wisdom is - two consonants, twice as long.
+The same consonant written twice in Greek (a geminate or double consonant) indicates that you hold the consonant sound out longer.
+Two consonants, twice as long - that's the basic insight.
 Greece's very name in Greek has an example of double-lambda: Ἑλλάς.

 A g is a g for the most part (like in English game or give, not age or gentle).
-At times, though, classical Greek gamma plays tricks - in speech, it sometimes sounded like the "n" in "sing".
+At times, though, Greek gamma plays its own tricks - it sometimes sounds like the "n" in "sing".
 That unique velar nasal sound is found only when gamma comes before "k" and "g" sounds that trigger the nasal pronunciation.